colingourlay/react-local-store/README.md

 </a></p>

 Any props you omit when creating your custom store will be expected when you use it.
 For example, you can create a custom store, only specifying the `name`, and still supply your own `initialState`, `reducer` and (optionally) `sync` props when creating Provider instances.

+## Reasons to not use this

+- You're using a pre-[Hooks](https://reactjs.org/docs/hooks-intro.html) version of React (`<16.8`)
+- You'll be using state that can't be serialised to JSON (i.e. functions)
+- You update state often in short time periods (`localStorage` is 😴)
+- You want to access state outside of functional components
+- You don't want to use a [reducer](https://reactjs.org/docs/hooks-reference.html#usereducer) to modify state (check out [context-storage](https://github.com/leonardodino/context-storage) instead)

+## About the project

+- `react-local-store` is currently maintained by [Colin Gourlay](https://colin-gourlay.com)
+- It is currently licensed under [The Unlicense](LICENSE)
+- If you'd like to help out, please submit ideas & bugs to the project's [issue tracker](https://github.com/colingourlay/react-local-store/issues)
+- To contribute code and documentation, please see the [contribution guide](CONTRIBUTING.md)
+- All contributions and project activity are subject to the project's [code of conduct](CODE_OF_CONDUCT.md)